-In February 2006, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 155, "Accounting for Certain Hybrid Financial Instruments - an amendment of FASB Statements No. 133 and 140" (SFAS No. 155).
-SFAS No. 155 permits a fair value re-measurement for any hybrid financial instrument that contains an embedded derivative that would otherwise require bifurcation.
+In February 2006, the Financial Accounting Standards Board (FASB) issued SFAS No. 155, "Accounting for Certain Hybrid Financial Instruments - an amendment of FASB Statements No. 133 and 140" ("SFAS 155").
+SFAS 155 permits a fair value re-measurement for any hybrid financial instrument that contains an embedded derivative that would otherwise require bifurcation.
 This accounting standard is effective as of the beginning of fiscal years beginning after September 15, 2006.
-The effect of adopting SFAS No. 155 on our financial position and results of operations will be immaterial.
+The effect of adopting SFAS 155 on our financial position and results of operations will be immaterial.

-In March 2006, the FASB issued the Statement of Financial Accounting Standards No. 156, "Accounting for Servicing of Financial Assets, an amendment of FASB Statements No. 140" (SFAS No. 156).
-SFAS No. 156 requires that servicing assets and servicing liabilities be recognized at fair value, if practicable, when we enter into a servicing agreement and allows two alternatives, the amortization and fair value measurement methods, as subsequent measurement methods.
+In March 2006, the FASB issued the SFAS No. 156, "Accounting for Servicing of Financial Assets, an amendment of FASB Statements No. 140" ("SFAS 156").
+SFAS 156 requires that servicing assets and servicing liabilities be recognized at fair value, if practicable, when we enter into a servicing agreement and allows two alternatives, the amortization and fair value measurement methods, as subsequent measurement methods.
 This accounting standard is effective for all new transactions occurring as of the beginning of fiscal years beginning after September 15, 2006.
-The effect of adopting SFAS No. 156 on our financial position and results of operations will be immaterial.
+The effect of adopting SFAS 156 on our financial position and results of operations will be immaterial.

 In June 2006, the FASB issued FASB Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109."
-This interpretation clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
-The interpretation prescribes a recognition threshold and measurement attribute for a tax position taken or expected to be taken in a tax return and also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
+This interpretation clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes," The interpretation prescribes a recognition threshold and measurement attribute for a tax position taken or expected to be taken in a tax return and also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The provisions of FIN 48 are effective for fiscal years beginning after December 15, 2006.
 The Company will adopt FIN 48 as of February 1, 2007, as required.
 The cumulative effect of adopting FIN 48 will be recorded as an adjustment to opening retained earnings and other accounts as applicable.
 We are currently evaluating the effect of FIN 48 on our results of operations or financial position.

-In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurement."
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value using generally accepted accounting principles, and expands disclosures about fair value measurements.
+In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurement" ("SFAS 157").
+SFAS 157 defines fair value, establishes a framework for measuring fair value using generally accepted accounting principles, and expands disclosures about fair value measurements.
 This Statement does not require any new fair value measurements.
-SFAS No. 157 is effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years.
+SFAS 157 is effective for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years.
 The Company does not expect the adoption of SFAS 157 to have a material impact on its financial statements.